JoelHKV/Knowledge-Express/readme.md

 * App.jsx: The main entry point
 * App.css: The main CSS styles specific to App.jsx
 * assets/: Stores static assets like images, fonts, etc
-* components/: Houses React components
+* components/: Houses React components (all 3D scene components start with ```THREE...```)
 * hooks/: Contains custom React hooks
 * utilities/: Holds utility functions
+* backend/: Contains python scripts for prompting ChatGPT
 * testing_scripts/: Contains testing scripts

 ## Data

-ChatGPT 3.5 generated.
+Under the hood, Knowledge Express uses ChatGPT 3.5.
+Most commonly requested data is stored in Google Firestore, and unique data is prompted on the spot.
+A special-purpose Google Cloud Function was developed to serve as an API for providing both saved and live data.

 ### Generation of Initial Data

-- Prompt ChatGPT (manually) to generate the initial questions (100 world questions and 100 life questions)
-- Loop through initial questions and request ChatGPT to generate answers and follow-up questions (see the functions below))
+Knowledge Express initially contains 100 world questions and 100 life questions.
+These questions were created by manually prompting ChatGPT 3.5.
+The answers and follow-up questions for these inquiries were generated using the following Python scripts:
-- Filter and arrange data to dictionaries (see ```chat_gpt_data_generation.py``` in the backend-folder)
-- Save filtered data to Google Firestore

  ```
 def answer_and_related_questions(question):